SuperblocksHQ/ethereum-studio/packages/editor/templates/Token/README.md

 **Mint tokens**

 Try using the Account dropdown menu to create a new Ethereum account, then transfer tokens to that account from your "Default" account (the account you deployed the contract on).
-You can verify if this worked using the "Check balance of wallet" form.
+You can verify if this worked using the "Check balance of address" form.

 ## Next Steps